Antonio Tomasulo: Death of Anthony

 Vitale consulted consigliere Anthony Spero who advised him to kill Tomasulo: "You better do it.
 Get it behind you.
 God forbid he kills you.
 We all lose."
-In May 1990 Anthony Tomasulo's body was found in the back of his car.
+In May 1990 Anthony Tomasulo's body was found in the back of his van.
 Vitale inherited Antonio Tomasulo's gambling empire.

 Murderer indicted

 The Bonanno crime family acting boss Anthony Urso was indicted on charges of extortion, loansharking, illegal gambling and conspiracy to murder Antonio's son, Anthony Tomasulo.
 Urso faced life if convicted, and pleaded guilty.
 In 2004, Urso was sentenced to 25 years in prison.